-The Fund may also invest up to 20% of its Net Assets in equity investments that may not adhere to the Fund's ESG criteria and in fixed income securities, such as government, corporate and bank debt obligations.
+The Fund may invest in the aggregate up to 20% of its Net Assets in: (i) fixed income securities of private and government emerging country issuers; and (ii) equity and fixed income securities, such as government, corporate and bank debt obligations, of developed country issuers.

-The Investment Adviser measures the Fund's performance against the Morgan Stanley Capital International (MSCI) Europe, Australasia, Far East (EAFE) Index (Net, USD, Unhedged).
+The Investment Adviser measures the Fund's performance against the Morgan Stanley Capital International (MSCI) Emerging Markets Index (Net, USD, Unhedged).